sozialhelden/accessibility-cloud/docs/development.md

 ## Development

-The project uses ECMAScript6 and contains a configuration for Sublime Edit + ESLint.
-[Setting up ESLint](https://medium.com/@dan_abramov/lint-like-it-s-2015-6987d44c5b48) is a bit tedious, but worth it, as it gives you static analysis, notifies you about potential logic issues, JS-typical pitfalls and enforces a styleguide.
+The project uses ECMAScript6 and contains a configuration for Sublime Edit / Atom + ESLint.
+[Setting up ESLint with Sublime Edit](https://medium.com/@dan_abramov/lint-like-it-s-2015-6987d44c5b48) is a bit tedious, but worth it, as it gives you static analysis, notifies you about potential logic issues, JS-typical pitfalls and enforces a styleguide.
 The configuration is derived from [AirBnb's ESLint configuration](https://github.com/airbnb/javascript/blob/master/es5).
+With Atom, just install the linter-eslint package and you're good to go.

 Please work on the `development` branch and only merge it into `master` after a QA of the deployed `development` branch on the development/staging server.